25 Mar MDHA’s Precautions Against COVID-19 and Important Information

 See below for information Specific to MDHA’s Rental Assistance Department (Section 8)

-- Click here for the U.S. Department of Housing and Urban Development’s waivers in response to COVID-19.
+- Click here for the U.S. Department of Housing and Urban Development’s (HUD) latest waivers (July 2020) in response to COVID-19.

 - Click here for the Rental Assistance Department’s March 23 update.